badoo/jira-client/README.md

 #### The simplest interface to API: \Badoo\Jira\REST\ClientRaw

-It can request API and parse responses.
+It can send request to API and parse response data.
-Throws an `\Badoo\Jira\REST\Exception` for API errors or parsed response data when everything went OK.
+On API error, it throws \Badoo\Jira\REST\Exception.
 That's all, it has no other complex logic inside: you decide what URI to request, which type of HTTP request to send (GET, POST, etc.) and what parameters to send.

 Consider ClientRaw as a smart wrapper for PHP curl.